renegade-fi/renegade-docs/docs.renegade.fi/docs/getting-started/faq.md

 > can follow along with our open-source code on
 > [GitHub](https://github.com/renegade-fi).

-### Zero price impact sounds too good to be true.
+### Midpoint prices sound too good to be true.
 What's the tradeoff?
 > The core tradeoff in Renegade (and dark pools in general) is
 > *quality-of-execution* vs. *time-to-execution*.
 You are indeed always
 > guaranteed to trade at the midpoint price, so long as there is counter-flow in
 > the opposite direction to take the other side.
 During high-volatility
-> environments, the market is often skewed and it may take some time to fill
+> environments, the market is often skewed and it may take some time to fill your
-> your trade.
+> trade.
+To trade off quality-of-execution for time-to-execution and increase
+> counter-flow, see [[Indications of Interest]](/advanced-concepts/ioi).

 ### What are the fees?
 What governance power is there?
 > There is an in-protocol fee of 1 basis point (0.01%).
 Governance power is